OpenVisualCloud/Media-Communications-Mesh/media-proxy/include/mesh/HOW-TO-GUIDE.md

 * If the top level (main) context is cancelled, all child contexts are cancelled recursively as well.
 This is called **Graceful Shutdown**.
 * Always pass the context by reference.
 Don't use pointers to the context.

+## C++ Exceptions
+* Rule 1 – **Catch**: We catch and handle all exceptions that can happen in the standard library or in 3rd party components.
+* Rule 2 – **Don't Propagate**: We don't allow exceptions to propagate to upper layers of the call stack.
+Instead, we return with an error from the function where the exception was caught.
+* Rule 3 – **Don't Throw**: We never throw our own exceptions.
+Instead, we return an error.